 What is the Best Option for Lead Generation Capture?

 Choosing the right way to capture leads is a crucial step in the marketing process.
 You have to decide on which route you’re going to go down.
 Are you going to use your CRM, like kvCORE, or Facebook Lead Ads for your registration?

 Facebook Lead Ad Capture

-Facebook is a great way to increase leads and traffic for your business.
+Facebook for real estate agents is a great way to increase leads and traffic for your business.
 You can run lead ads and capture information directly on Facebook without ever having to use a landing page or a squeeze page on your website.
 There are advantages and disadvantages to doing that.

 Facebook Lead Ads are harder to set up because you’re doing everything in one.
 You are creating the ad, the landing page, and figuring out a way to get the leads in your crm system.
 Then, once they are in your CRM you’ll need to setup your automation campaigns to deliver on the value promised in the Facebook Lead Ad.

 For example, you could run the ad on Facebook “The Top 10 Pool Homes in san antonio.”
 When your ad catches a leads eye and they want to see this list of the homes, a new page pops up.
 This page requires further information like the email, the phone number, or any additional information you require.
 Sidenote: I usually capture email-only.